 Grunts are cooked on the stove in a cast iron skillet, and they have a fruity bottom topped with dollops of biscuit or dumpling dough.
 The dish is steamed and gets its name from the sound it makes as it cooks, when the steam escapes, it may make a grunting sound.
 It's commonly cooked on the East Coast.
 To make a grunt, the fruit filling is cooked on the stove first until it's very hot and bubbly, then the dough is dolloped on top and the dish is covered to trap the steam.
 The dough is steamed to cook it.

 Slump is named because the dessert slumps down as it cooks, and it's also cooked on the stove.
 The apple slump is mentioned in Little Women by Louisa May Alcott.
-The slump is sometimes topped with a yeasted dough, though others may top with a baking powder biscuit dough of sorts.
+The slump is sometimes topped with a yeasted dough (leavened with yeast), though others may top with a baking powder biscuit dough of sorts.
+The leavener used depends on the recipe.
 To make a slump, like for grunts, the fruit filling is cooked on the stove first until it's very hot and bubbly, then the dough is dolloped on top and the dish is covered.
 The dough is steamed to cook it.

 Sonker is only made in North Carolina in Surry County specifically and they even have a festival dedicated to this fruit dessert.
 The sonker is a deep-dish fruit dessert that has crust only on the top.
 It is not a cobbler.
 And it's not a pie as it doesn't have a crust on the bottom.
 The fruit layer is usually quite juicy.